sourcegraph/about/docs/security.md

 ---
 layout: markdown
-title: Security is Core to Everything We Do
+title: Security is core to everything we do
 permalink: security
 ---